csaethre19/GimbalProject/README.md

 PCB Schematic of STM32F072: ![image](https://github.com/csaethre19/GimbalProject/assets/45043278/33eb72a9-7e3a-4762-b990-faef41e200b4)

-DETAILS OF KEY ELEMETNS BELOW:
+DETAILS OF KEY ELEMENTS BELOW:

 1-----UART interface for gimbal control: <br>
   The following list of commands define the UART protocol used to read information from the system and set desired orientation and input types: